yzu1103309/YouTube-Downloader/README.md

 Besides YouTube, you can also try to download from other websites (yt-dlp supports loads of sites).

+(For some sites that isn't supported natively, you can find the m3u8 url for the video and paste it.)

 The program will organize the downloaded files in a pleasant structure